 - Stir in oats.

-- Use a cookie scoop (I used a #30 disher) or your hands to create dough balls.
+- Use a cookie scoop (I used a #30 disher) or your hands to create 16 dough balls and place them on the baking sheet(s) 1-2 inches apart.
 Press down on each dough ball lightly with your fingertips.
-If you don't have a large enough baking sheet, you can bake in two different batches.
-You want to make sure the dough balls are not too close so that they don't run into each other.

-- Bake approximately 12-16 minutes until cookies are set and edges appear light golden brown (mine took 15 minutes).
+- Bake for approximately 12-16 minutes on the center rack until cookies are set and edges appear light golden brown.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.